-With lagoon cell 2 remaining out of service, the treatment capacity of the Stevensville-Douglastown lagoon system was reduced.
+With lagoon cell 1 out of service, the treatment capacity of the Stevensville-Douglastown lagoon system was again reduced.
 This reduction in treatment efficiency resulted in Total Ammonia levels greater than the compliance limits for this facility.
 In an effort to reduce total ammonia concentrations in the lagoon effluent discharge, operational staff took the following corrective actions.

-- Running all aeration blowers to provide as much dissolved oxygen as possible - Increase the liquid level (retention time) of the lagoon system by reducing or stopping effluent discharge from the lagoon while still maintaining safe working levels in the lagoon cell.
-There was no effluent discharged from the lagoon during the following periods: - May 29 to June 22 - September 20 to October 25 - November 7 to November 20 - Installation of a recirculation pump in December 2022 to increase the treatment/retention time of the lagoon system.
+- Running all five (5) temporary aeration blowers in lagoon cell 2 to provide as much dissolved oxygen as possible.

+- Increase the liquid level (retention time) of the lagoon system by reducing or stopping

+effluent discharge from the lagoon while still maintaining safe working levels in the

+lagoon cell.
+There was no effluent discharged from the lagoon during the following

+periods:

+- January 2 to January 11

+- o June 14 to June 20

+- August 15 to September 8

+- October 1 to November 6

+- November 12 to November 19

+- November 26 to December 31

+- Installation of a recirculation pump in June 2024 to increase the treatment/retention time of the lagoon system.